-Sage Estimating requires SQL Server 2008 R2, or higher
+Sage Estimating requires SQL Server 2008 R2, or higher.

-SQL Server is designed so that multiple instances have exist on a single computer.
-Each instance is independent of the others, and may use different versions or service picks.
+SQL Server is designed so that multiple instances may exist on a single computer.
+Each instance is independent of the others, and may use different versions or service packs.

-You may need to remove the existing version o resolve any attibility issues.
+You may need to remove the existing version to resolve any compatibility issues.
 However, be aware that other software may be using the incompatible version.
-Contact your system administrator before attempting to remove any incompatible version
+Contact your system administrator before attempting to remove any incompatible version.

-If you determine that the vertion can be removed a fely, use Windows' Add or Remove Programs to remove it (note that you may have to remove several entries to completely remove the version).
+If you determine that the version can be removed safely, use Windows' Add or Remove Programs to remove it (note that you may have to remove several entries to completely remove the version).